-There are quite a bit of rules to everesting which is fully documented on everesting.cc .
+There are quite a bit of rules to everesting which are fully documented on everesting.cc .

 - If doing a climb that’s over 7% gradient on Zwift or similar a direct-drive trainer is required.